Dementia isn’t a singular noun. Part 2: Types of dementia

 When incorrectly folded proteins spread through the brain, they make brain tissues spongy.
 This leads to Creutzfeldt-Jakob Disease.
 This dementia progresses very quickly.
 Like other dementias, it leads to memory loss, personality changes, and sometimes hallucinations.
 Unlike other dementias, its symptoms include speech impairment, jerky muscle contractions, balance and coordination difficulties, seizures, rigid posture, and changes in gait.
 Sadly, there’s no known cure or treatment, but, as dementia.org advises, “by understanding the scope of the condition, you can better support the condition in a loved one.”

 Unlike other dementias, Normal Pressure Hydrocephalus is treatable and, to a certain extent, reversible.
-When cerebrospinal fluid builds up in and bloats the brain’s ventricles, they press against, and damage, the surrounding tissue.
+When cerebrospinal fluid builds up in and bloats the brain’s ventricles, they press against and damage the surrounding tissue.
 Its main symptoms include slowed thinking, unsteady walking and leg weakness, and loss of bladder control later on.
 Surgically inserting a tube and draining the excess fluid can reduce many of the symptoms, and medication can help control them.

 Wernicke-Korsakoff Syndrome is a one-two punch.
 Punch number one is Wernicke encephalopathy, most often caused by alcohol abuse.
 Excessive drinking creates permanent brain damage by starving the brain of vitamin B1.
 (So can HIV/AIDs, bariatric weight-loss surgery, long-term dialysis, extreme nausea and vomiting during pregnancy, and long periods of IV therapy without B1 supplements.)
-Vitamin B1 injections can improve its symptoms: confusion, delirium, vision difficulty, and lack of muscle coordination.
+Vitamin B1 injections can alleviate its symptoms: confusion, delirium, vision difficulty, and lack of muscle coordination.
 As those symptoms ease, punch number two, Korsakoff Psychosis, caused by permanent damage to the brain’s memory centers, kicks in.
 Its symptoms include mild to severe memory loss, difficulty forming new memories, making up words or stories to compensate for memory loss, and hallucinations.
 Permanent brain damage is, well, permanent.
 But abstinence from alcohol and maintaining a healthy, balanced nutritional diet can slow the progression.

 Different types of dementia affect different people differently, with different pacing.
 So caregiving needs to be anything but a check-off-the-box affair.
 That’s why we get to know our clients and their families with a thorough three-part needs assessment, covering everything from physical, psychological and mental status to mobility issues and nutritional needs and legal wishes.
 Why we custom-design a holistic, coordinated care plan based on each client’s individual needs.
 And why our monthly nursing assessments involve not just checking vital signs, but carefully tracking changes and updating the caregiving plan accordingly.